axllent/silverstripe-scss/docs/en/Configuration.md

 ## Editor CSS

-The scss compiler will automatically add any pre-compiled `editor.scss` file (used on the front-end) to TinyMCE.
+The SCSS compiler will automatically add any pre-compiled `editor.scss` file (used on the front-end) to TinyMCE.
 This means your site must have an `editor.scss` in your `Requirements` if you want this to work.

 ## Source maps